mwshinn/PyDDM/doc/cookbook/howto.rst

 - "simple": Gradient descent
 - "basin": Use Scipy's `basin hopping algorithm
   <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html>`_.
+- A function can be passed to use this function as a custom objective function.

 For example, to fit the model in the quickstart using the Nelder-Mead simplex method, you can do::